PDAL/PDAL/doc/tutorial/tindex/index.md

 ## Getting Started

-To run this tutorial, we need to create a new [Conda environment] with PDAL installed.
+To run this tutorial, we need to create a new {ref}`Conda environment<download>` with PDAL installed.
-Using [Miniconda] is the easiest way to do this; download the appropriate installer for your device [here](https://www.anaconda.com/download/success) and follow the setup instructions.
+Using [Miniconda] is the easiest way to do this; download the appropriate installer for your device [here](https://www.anaconda.com/download/success#miniconda) and follow the setup instructions.

 ### Environment setup

 1. Make a new environment.
 We're going to call ours "tindex"
 ```
-> conda create -c conda-forge -n tindex -y
+conda create -c conda-forge -n tindex -y
 ```
 2. Activate the environment you just created
 ```
-> conda activate tindex
+conda activate tindex
 ```
-3. Install PDAL into the environment from conda-forge.
+3. Install PDAL into the environment from the conda-forge channel.
 ```
-(tindex) > conda install -c conda-forge pdal
+conda install -c conda-forge pdal
 ```

 The data used in this tutorial is a 2019 lidar survey of Adams County, Wisconsin.
 Rather than saving the files locally, we will be fetching them from an S3 bucket.
-For the "Creating a New Index" section, download the list of S3 URLs [here](https://gist.github.com/ibell13/dbde0503dbdf8d317bbc3c9ac647337a).
+For the "Creating a New Index" section, you can download the list of S3 URLs [here](https://github.com/PDAL/PDAL/blob/master/test/data/tindex/files.txt), or save them when we run the command to create our index.

-If you want to skip the creation of the tile index, scroll down to the "Merging the Index" section.
+If you want to skip the creation of the tile index, move to the ["Merging the Index" section.](#merging-the-index)

 ## Creating a New Index